 Old crenellated fortified house from the XNUMXth century, located on the edge of the cliff.
 Built below the fort by Lord Hébrard de Saint-Sulpice, who would have moved his residence outside the seigniorial enclosure.
 Magnificently restored by the art lover Joseph Rignault, it now houses an exhibition space linked to the Maison Breton, its neighbour.
 It also offers visitors magnificent gardens, which offer a breathtaking view of the Lot valley.

 Characterized by the association of a dwelling and a tower, this fortified house with Gothic windows is representative of the houses of knights, which overlooked the valley, near the fort.
 This house is the oldest in the village, it dates from the XNUMXth century and its tower from the XNUMXth century.
 It was once the home of the surrealist writer, André Breton.
 Listed House of the Illustrious.

 Bordered by the garden and the dovecote watchtower of the painter Henri Martin, this square offers a view of the plain of Tour-de-Faure.
-Start of a path descending towards the banks and the medieval mill of Aulanac, near the lock.
+From a path descending towards the banks and the medieval mill of Aulanac, near the lock.